nodebots/nodebotsday/Readme.md

 ## Worldwide Comm

-With NodeBots 2013 @dshaw's goal was to help take the community atmosphere of JSConf and translate it into something that would build and strenghthen local communities.
+After the first NodeBots event at JSConf US 2013, there was a desire to take the community atmosphere and spread it around the world, ideally engaging many into Node and NodeBots and strengthening the local communities.
 In addition to NodeBots SF there are now many NodeBots groups that meet regularly throughout the world.

 This year let's take things a step further and connect the local events.
 If you'd like to help connect everybody, please volunteer.